department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/small-business-training.md

 ### Can I get help starting my own business through the VR&amp;E Self-Employment track?

-You may be eligible for these benefits if you’re a Servicemember or Veteran with a service-connected disability and **all of the following are true for you**:
+You may be eligible for these benefits if you’re a Servicemember or Veteran with a service-connected disability and all of the descriptions below are true for you.

+**All of these must be true:**

 - You have an employment barrier or handicap, **and**
 - You’re enrolled in VR&E, **and**
 - Your service-connected disability makes it hard for you to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests)